MelloSec/SkavenCryptIV/README.md

 ### This command decrypts the C:\encryptedoutput.txt file using Xor decryption with the MyXorKey keyword and saves the decrypted result to the C:\decryptedoutput.txt file.

-### Note that these are just examples and you may need to modify them to suit your specific needs, such as specifying different file paths, keywords, or other parameters.
-Additionally, make sure that you have the XorCrypt.exe and AESCrypt.exe utilities available in your path or in the same directory as the script for these examples to work.